groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-C\# Source Code File (.cs) is a source code file for C\# programming language.
-Introduced by Microsoft for use with the .NET Framework.
+Represents a C\# Source Code File (.cs), which is a source code file for the C\# programming language.
+It was introduced by Microsoft for use with the .NET Framework.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/programming/cs